yswcyswc/yswcyswc.github.io/_posts/2025-8-20-internship.md

 - **Tech Stack:** AWS Lambda, SNS, SQS, DynamoDB, TypeScript, AWS SAM, SendGrid
 - **Skills:** System design, serverless architecture, internationalization, logging and observability, cross-team collaboration

----

-This internship was both technically challenging and personally rewarding.
-I am grateful to ERIN for the opportunity to contribute, and to my mentors for guiding me through an experience that has shaped how I think about scalable systems and the craft of software engineering.